JosefineRobl/PracticalProgrammingAndNumericalMethods/ExamProject/README.md

 (10/10).
 I have not only solved it for the normal integrator with limits being finite, but I have also made it possible to use infinite limits.

-Due to my use of a Windows computer and therefore WSL, it is not possible for me to actually run the code, but after completion of the examination project (and being frustrated it wouldn't run on my pc, I looked at the code of Marc, who also have this examination project, and I can see, that we have the same form for the integration function, and his is able to run on an Ubuntu computer, thus my examination project should also be able to.
-Only the part from the Homework 6 have been tested and run on my own computer.
-The conclusion of the project in the out.txt file thus also stem from looking at similar projects and concluding from their numbers.

 --------------------------------------------------------------------------------
    16: Adaptive recursive integrator with subdivision into three subintervals